andreagavazzi/ag_perseverance/images/design/design.md

 **Parts v1.0**
 <img src="https://github.com/andreagavazzi/Curiosity/blob/main/images/design/parts.jpg" alt="Parts"/>
 Some parts require mirroring to fit the left and the right side of the rover.
+For the wheels you are free to decide, for aesthetic's sake three wheels should be mirored, but on the real rover they aren't.

 | Part name        | Side  | Q.ty |  | Part name          | Side  | Q.ty |
 | ---------------- | ----- | ---- | --- | ------------------ | ----- | ---- |